standingtree/shopping-cart/README.md

 # A Shopping Cart built using ReactJS
-A simple shopping cart, using stateful React components.
+A simple shopping cart, using stateful ReactJS (JSX) components, as well as React Bootstrap for styling.

 How to use:
 - Click a garment in the Items In Stock list to add it to the shopping cart